nchowning/nathan.chowning.me/content/pages/resume.md

 *Feb 2016-Current*

+- Wrote automation to deploy & serve the first containerized application in our environment
+- Created ansible AWX automation to streamline a lot of processes including:
+  - Server builds, rebuilds, & upgrades
+  - Disk adding & growing
+  - Migrating apps
 - Wrote an internal python module for interacting with Red Hat Satellite 6
 - Created automation for content view promotions in Red Hat Satellite 6
 - Implemented infrastructure automation for Elixir applications in our environments
 - Added logic to F5 automation (in puppet) to support the addition of RHEL7 guests to our testing environment
-- Wrote automation to dynamically create StatusCake monitors for our external facing applications
-- Acted as "Product Owner" for the Production Operations team

 **Environment:**

-> GNU/Linux (RHEL), Red Hat Satellite, Puppet, Ansible, BIG-IP F5, Shinken (Nagios rewrite in Python), Apache, NFS, Redis, Jenkins, git, Python, Ruby
+> GNU/Linux (RHEL), Docker, Kubernetes, Red Hat Satellite, Puppet, Ansible, AWX/Tower, Terraform, BIG-IP F5, Shinken (Nagios rewrite in Python), Datadog, Apache, NFS, Redis, Jenkins, git, Python, Ruby

 ---